 The Developmental Preschool program is part of the Exceptional Student Services Department (ESS).
-Students enrolled in the program have been assessed that have been assessed and are determined eligible since they meet one of the Arizona Department of Education (ADE) eligibility definitions and there are gaps in childhood development that require specially designed instruction and related services that that will not be remediated without being enrolled in the Developmental Preschool.
+Students enrolled in the program have been assessed and are determined eligible since they meet one of the Arizona Department of Education (ADE) eligibility definitions and there are gaps in childhood development that require specially designed instruction and related services that will not be remediated without being enrolled in the Developmental Preschool.

-We have designed the developmental preschool program to provide the child with specialized instruction based on the assessment and the Individualized Education Program (IEP).
-Our language rich curriculum and preschool activities promote readiness skills throughout the school day.
-We provide developmentally appropriate activities based on the Arizona Early Learning Standards and our knowledge of child development support children with exceptional needs to develop kindergarten readiness skills and close the achievement gap.
+We have designed a developmental preschool program to provide the child with specialized instruction based on the assessment and the Individualized Education Program (IEP).
+Our language-rich curriculum and preschool activities promote readiness skills throughout the school day.
+We provide developmentally appropriate activities based on the Arizona Early Learning Standards and our knowledge of child development supports children with exceptional needs to develop kindergarten readiness skills and close the achievement gap.

 Our highly qualified certified special education teachers and related service staff (SLP, OT, and PT) have training in early childhood development.
 The program includes all of the components of a typical preschool classroom.
 Our staff uses a developmental approach and incorporates art, music, movement, drama, early literacy and early math skills for students from the ages of 2 years 9 months up to kindergarten who are eligible.

 During circle time, the teacher introduces the theme and lesson.
 Children practice communication skills as they express their thoughts, ideas, and feelings.
 Circle time is an opportunity to talk about the weekly theme, which includes literacy and math concepts.
 The staff utilize books and music as they are the key to developing early readiness skills.